everettmorgan/simple-todo/README.md

 ## How to use

 1. Clone this reposity on your local machine
-2. Run 'npm install && npm run build'
+2. Run `npm install && npm run build`
 3. Open index.html in any major browser
 4. Add, edit, and delete todos!